WHAT IS OPEN HIRING?

 The first candidate to apply is the first candidate to get the opportunity.
-If a candidate doesn’t have access to a computer, they can inquire to access a company laptop or visit one of our community partners.

 When recruiting, hiring managers will select the first candidate on the list (in order of application date) for an in-person chat.
 During the chat, the candidates are informed of open positions, company history, and roles and responsibilities.
-From there, interested candidates will be asked three simple questions to confirm they’re eligible and physically able to fulfil the role.
+From there, interested candidates will be asked three simple questions to confirm they’re eligible and physically able to fulfil the role:

 WHO DOES THE BODY SHOP PARTNER WITH TO SUPPORT OPEN HIRING?

 We work with regional community partners to support over 200 locations in addition to our distribution centre, and these partners help provide wrap-around support to potential candidates.
 Services may include job readiness classes, transport assistance, one-on-one counselling, food access and shelter, legal support and financial wellbeing education, and wardrobe and hygiene products.

 “The Body Shop looks at people for who they are and not what they’ve done.
 To get a second chance gives you a reason to come to work.“

 Distribution center employee, The Body Shop